 Who can be an artist?
 There are plenty of well-known people but there are also lots of ordinary folks who are creating art and consider themselves artists too.
-Ordinary folk like you.
 What does their art look like?

 Often folk artists make art out of found materials—stuff that they collect for free found around where they live.
-Study some examples of folk art to see what the works of art made of?
+Have students study some examples of folk art to see what the works of art made of?
 Buttons, wood, recycled bottle caps, tinfoil are just some of materials used in successful folk artwork.

 Some folk art pictures are done on pieces of wood.
-Ask an adult to cut small squares and rectangles from recycled wooden fruit boxes or another recycled source such as paint stirrers.
-Think about what your subject matter will be.
+Provide students with wood squares and rectangles from recycled wooden fruit boxes or another recycled source such as paint stirrers.
+Students think and brainstorm about what their subject matter will be.

 With Crayola® Color Sticks™ Colored Pencils, first draw a frame around the edge of the piece of wood.
-Next create picture inside the frame.
-Are you able to render delicate depictions?
-How important are the colors you choose?
+Next create a picture inside the frame.

-To display your artwork, (with the help of an adult) poke a hole in each upper corner of the artwork with the closed tip of Crayola® Pointed-tip Scissors.
+To display the artwork, poke a hole in each upper corner of the artwork with the closed tip of Crayola® Pointed-tip Scissors.
 Thread a thin wire through the holes to make a hanger.

 Add To Favorites